arbor-sim/arbor/doc/contrib/pr.rst

    -  `Please find the Copyright Transfer Agreement here <https://github.com/arbor-sim/arbor-materials/tree/master/copyright-transfer-agreement>`__.

-5. A PR on Github is automatically tested by our CI bot called Travis.
+5. A PR on Github is automatically built and tested by our CI bot called Travis.
    You can also run these tests yourself by building them first (``make tests``) and then running them (``./bin/*unit*``).